Floturner/udacity-c4-todos-serverless-app/README.md

 # Serverless TODO

-This is a simple TODO application that allows creating/removing/updating/fetching TODO items.
+This is a simple cloud TODO application developed alongside the Udacity Cloud Engineering Nanodegree that allows creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

 ## TODO items